MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

 # Description
 The clear browsing data API is an asynchronous API.
-The browsing data kinds that are supported are as follows.
+The browsing data kinds that are supported are listed below.
 These data kinds follow a hierarchical structure in which nested bullet points are included in their parent bullet point's data kind.

 Ex: Dom storage is encompassed in site data which is encompassed in the profile data.
 Each of the following bullets correspond to a COREWEBVIEW2_BROWSING_DATA_KIND unless otherwise specified.